spacetelescope/jwst/docs/jwst/extract_1d/arguments.rst

 *  ``--apply_nod_offset``

-This is a boolean flag to specify whether the source and target positions specified in the reference file should be shifted to account for nod and/or dither offset.
+This is a boolean flag to specify whether the target and background positions specified in the reference file should be shifted to account for nod and/or dither offset.
 If None (the default), the value in the reference file will be used, or it will be set to True if it is not specified in